cedricholz/Fizz-Buzz-Dialer/README.md

 From your twilio Dashboard get your ACCOUNT SID and AUTH_TOKEN, and create a file with them called api_keys.json in the main folder.

-Make sure it looks similar to this.
+Make sure it is of this form.
+'''
 {
   "account_sid": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
   "auth_token": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 }
+'''

 Install Python and Gitbash.

-In the terminal install flask with the command, pip3 install flask.
+In the Gitbash terminal install flask with the command, pip3 install flask.

 Then move to the directory of the Fizz-Buzz-Dialer